afontana1/critical-thinking/course_outline/course10-Scientific Reasoning/README.md

 1. **Question & framing** – What is the precise question?
 How is it framed (causal, descriptive, mechanistic)?

 2. **Design & methods** – What study design or modeling approach is used?
-How does it support causal/ explanatory claims (drawing on your Causality and Data Literacy courses)?
+How does it support causal/ explanatory claims (drawing on Causality and Data Literacy courses)?

 3. **Evidence & analysis** – What data, measurements, and analyses support the claims?
 How are uncertainty and statistical validity handled?